-- 1. From the generated guest passes list, select the guest pass that you want to send via SMS. - 2.
-Click SMS.
+1. From the generated guest passes list, select the guest pass that you want to send via SMS.

+2. Click SMS.

-SMS options appear on the right side of the page (see Figure 47: Options for sending guest passes via SMS on page 149).
+SMS options appear on the right side of the page (see the figure below).

 - 3. In Guest Instruction SMS Template, select the SMS template that you want to use. - 4.
 Click Add New. - 5.
 In the box that appears below, type the phone number to which you want to send the guest passes via SMS. - 6.
 To add another SMS recipient, click Add New again, and then type another phone number. - 7.
 When you have finished adding all the SMS recipients, click Send SMS.

-A dialog box appears and informs you that the SMS messages have been sent to the message queue successfully - 8.
-Click OK to close the dialog box.
+A dialog box appears and informs you that the SMS messages have been sent to the message queue successfully

+8. Click OK to close the dialog box.